JulianNicholls/Palette-Visualiser/README.md

 # Palette Visualiser

-Displays the five colours in every combination from an Adobe Palette created at the site that used to be called [Kuler](color.adobe.com).
+Displays the five colours in every combination from an Adobe palette created at the site now called [Adobe Color CC](color.adobe.com), previously Kuler.

-Now shows the five colours on Black and White backgrounds and specifically with Black and White text.
+Now shows the five colours on Black and White backgrounds and with Black and White text.

 The contrast ratio is now displayed, the calculation is